History of Travel Posters

 Travel Poster History

-Posters charted the changing patterns of tourism, as well as changes in society, art, architecture and fashion.
-Text provided fascinating insights into the social and cultural history of the 20th century.
+These posters reflected the evolving trends in tourism, society, art, architecture, and fashion, offering intriguing glimpses into the social and cultural history of the 20th century.

 Above: Early railway and exposition poster styles, crowded with information – a complexity of images, text and type-faces.